SEI-ATL-3-8/install-fest/README.md

 ### GIT

-Before we do this process, please make sure you have signed up for an account on [Github](http://www.github.com).
 We will be installing a version of GIT from home brew and also configuring it in a moment.

 To install GIT